 The student must follow these procedures:

-- Noncompliance or violation of any of these procedures may result in Security’s declining the request for storage, now and in the future.
-If a student is not able to retrieve their vehicle at the agreed-upon time, he or she must notify the Director of Safety and Security in writing prior to the expected reclamation date.
-The Safety and Security Office will use the listed contact numbers to remind the student of their obligation to reclaim his/her vehicle, if the student does not notify the office of any change in plans.
+- Noncompliance or violation of any of these procedures may result in request for storage being denied, now and in the future.
+If a student is not able to retrieve their vehicle at the agreed-upon time, he or she must notify the Director of Security in writing prior to the expected reclamation date.
+The Office of Safety and Security will use the listed contact numbers to remind the student of their obligation to reclaim their vehicle, if the student does not notify the office of any change in plans.

 “Pursuant to Vehicle and Traffic Law section 1224(1)(d), motor vehicles are deemed to be abandoned, if left unattended for more than 96 hours on property of another, if left without permission of the owner.”

-5. It is the student’s responsibility to meet the agreed-upon obligations concerning their vehicle.
+It is the student’s responsibility to meet the agreed-upon obligations concerning their vehicle.
 Any costs incurred by Bard College concerning a vehicle in violation of this agreement will be charged to the student’s account.